Will Smith Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- In his most recent time out on Saturday, the lefty threw five innings against the Los Angeles Angels, allowing three earned runs while surrendering nine hits.
+- The righty's most recent appearance came on Sunday against the Los Angeles Angels, when he went 2 2/3 innings, surrendering nine earned runs while allowing 10 hits.

+- The 35-year-old has an ERA of 5.79, with 6 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.